HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

   )
 }}

-The median webpage returns 34 KiB worth of headers for desktop and 31KiB for mobile.
-At the 90th percentile this increases to 98KB and 94KB for desktop and mobile respectively.
+The median webpage returns 34 KB worth of headers for desktop and 31 KB for mobile.
+At the 90th percentile this increases to 98 KB and 94 KB for desktop and mobile respectively.
 However, the largest instance of response header was over 5.38MB.
 Many sites were discovered having over 1MB in response headers.
-Typically these large response headers are due to overweight `CSP` or `P3P` headers, suggesting the complexities or mismanagement of these headers across websites.
+Typically, these large response headers are due to overweight `CSP` or `P3P` headers, suggesting the complexities or mismanagement of these headers across websites.
 In other extreme examples, overweight headers were due to misconfigurations or errors in the application that duplicate multiple `Set-Cookies` or `Cache-Control` settings.

 ### Prioritization

 Streams can also be linked by having one stream depend on another, and they can be weighted by being assigned an integer between 1 and 256.
 Through these dependencies and weighting scores, the server can prioritize certain key streams, sending their response data before that of other streams.

 Since the introduction of HTTP/2, prioritization has been implemented inconsistently across different parts of the web.
 [Andy Davis](https://twitter.com/AndyDavies) has found that this inconsistency may create sub-optimal experiences for users on the web.
-Often this is because servers will ignore prioritizations and serve based on a first-come first-served behaviour.
+Often this is because servers will ignore prioritizations and serve based on a first-come first-served behavior.
 In fact, <a hreflang="en" href="https://github.com/andydavies/http2-prioritization-issues">Andy's research highlights</a> that many of the major CDNs do not implement HTTP/2 prioritization correctly.
 This also includes a number of the popular cloud load balancers.
 The 2021 data suggests similar findings as previous years, with only 6 CDNs implementing prioritization correctly.
 This includes Akamai, Fastly, Cloudflare, Automattic, section.io and Facebook's own CDN.

 [Patrick Meehan](https://twitter.com/patmeenan) suggests that outside using one of the CDNs that implement prioritization correctly, there are a number of <a hreflang="en" href="https://blog.cloudflare.com/http-2-prioritization-with-nginx/">TCP optimizations</a>, including BBR and `tcp_notsent_lowat`, that can be enabled to improve prioritization on the server side.

-This inconsistency also exists at the client level, with different browser vendors implementing this behaviour differently.
-Safari, implements a static approach to prioritization depending on the asset type, and does not map dependencies.
+This inconsistency also exists at the client level, with different browser vendors implementing this behavior differently.
+Safari implements a static approach to prioritization depending on the asset type and does not map dependencies.
 Chrome, Edge, and Firefox have a more advanced approach to building out logical dependencies across streams and can reprioritize requested assets on the stream based on the discovered prioritization.

 {{ figure_markup(
   image="webpagetest-waterfall-example.png",